codecraftingtools/codecraftingtools.github.io/_sources/workflow/workflow.rst.txt

 Iteratively Define Subcomponents
 --------------------------------

-The second step is to break each component down into smaller subcomponents and repeat the process until the entire system can be described in terms of primitive components.
-In this example, ``Heating.Element`` is implemented as a primitive C++ component, but ``Thermostat`` is is composite component consisting of a ``Sensor`` and a ``Controller``.
+The second step in a top-down workflow is to break each component down into smaller subcomponents and repeat the process until the entire system can be described in terms of primitive components.
+In this example, ``Heating.Element`` is implemented as a primitive C++ component, but ``Thermostat`` is a composite component consisting of a ``Sensor`` and a ``Controller``.

 .. image:: thermostat_hi.*
    :width: 60%